8 Project Management Trends in 2025 – Where Are We Headed?

 Greater Transparency Now Supported

 This includes a growing readiness for greater transparency in the project environment: red traffic lights are now often deliberately set as an early-warning system and are no longer a no-go as they used to be.
+There is an increasing readiness to want to change something for the better.
 The former habit of ducking away in difficult situations continues to subside.
 More and more people point to deficiencies and want to contribute to changing things.

-A poll in our 1/2024 webinar revealed that a third of the participants still saw no real response to resistance to changes – a deplorable number with a lot of potential for the companies affected.
+A poll in our 1/2025 webinar revealed that a quarter of the participants still saw no real response to resistance to changes – a deplorable number with a lot of potential for the companies affected.
 The same result applied to assessing the effectiveness of trainings.
-At least, a majority regarded training (60%) and sponsors (59%) as necessary in the context of changes.
-Surprisingly, the results have hardly changed since the same poll in the webinar a year earlier.
+At least, the majority regarded training (63%) and sponsors (56%) as necessary in the context of changes.

 Read more here: Change Management in Projects for Project Managers

-The recent studies and surveys have clearly shown that project resource management is becoming more and more important.
-This is commonly considered the “most difficult area of project management.
+Recent studies and surveys have clearly shown that project resource management is becoming more and more important.
+This is commonly considered the “most difficult area” of project management.
 That is why many companies have not addressed it so far.

 In actual fact, getting started with successful resource management is not that hard.
 What matters, however, is the right approach, starting with rough planning, and that all activities of the resources are tracked completely.
 Only then can resource planning work properly in the team, project and company at portfolio level.